 One of the strengths of acupuncture is that it treats the whole person so that not only your symptoms but also your general health and wellbeing should improve.

 Your first treatment is included in this first session.
-Whilst some people get some relief from symptoms after this visit, it is more normal to experience a sense of relaxation and general well being.
-As a guide most people seem to get lasting benefits from about four to six treatments but some respond more quickly.
+With pain related conditions you should experience some relief by the end of this treatment, although in some cases it may take several treatments, where there is structural damage or a very long term condition for instance.
+Virtually everyone experiences a sense of relaxation and general well being.
+As a guide most people seem to get lasting benefits from about six treatments but many respond more quickly.
 Chronic complaints may require longer term treatment or returning for less frequent 'maintenance'.
-Later appointments last 45 minutes.
+Later appointments last 45 minutes to an hour.

 So, what about those needles!